Frequently Asked Questions

 The key questions up front

-Well for a start, SEPA direct debit can be used to debit your customer's account once, or once every so often, OR it's used to collect on a recurring basis.
-The latter is a common use case, where an ongoing service is being delivered and service/maintenance fees need to be collected maybe every month.
+For a start SEPA Direct Debit can be used to debit your customer's account once, or once every so often, or it's used to collect on a recurring basis.
+The latter is a common use case, where an ongoing service is being delivered and service/maintenance fees need to be collected on a recurring basis.

-The easiest thing is to speak with us, we'll go through how the service might be able to help you.
+To discover if direct debit is suitable in your business just speak with us, we'll go through how the service might be of value to you.

 What are the main benefits for a business?